top of page

 English translation & annotation: Julia Min (July.
 2024)

-Pure as snow her complexion,
+Pure as snow, her complexion,

-The grace of jade from within.
+the grace of jade from within.

-Sneaks in from her bath pool of blossoms.
+sneaks from her bath pool of blossoms.

-Naughty is the Wind that opens for the Moon
+Naughty is the wind that opens for the moon

-Her embroidered curtains for a quick glimpse.
+her embroidered curtains for a quick glimpse.

 There she is, leaning on a soft cushion,

-Her eyes vacant, her long hair loosened.
+her eyes vacant, her long hair loosened.

 Gently, she raises herself,

-Her fair hand in mine, stepping to the garden.
+her fair hand in mine, stepping to the garden.

 She asks for the time, and I reply:

-“My darling, it has now past midnight.”
+“My darling, it has now passed midnight.”

-From brimming to dimming the Moon turns.
+From brimming to dimming, the Moon turns.

-She figures with her fingers and sighs:
+She figures with her fingers, sighing:

 “It’s drawing nearer, the falling season.